mulle-nat-stash/mulle-bootstrap/README.md

 git@github.com:mulle-nat/Finch.git
 ```

 **mulle-bootstrap** will check them out into a common directory `.repos`.
-If
-there is a local clone of the repository **MulleScion** in the parent directory
-of the project, then mulle-bootstrap can clone (or even symlink) from there,
-if you want.

-After cloning **mulle-bootstrap** does a simple security check with respect to
+After cloning **mulle-bootstrap** does a simple security check of `.bootstrap`
-`.bootstrap` shell scripts and Xcode script phases.
-Finally it looks for a
+shell scripts.
+Finally it looks for a `.bootstrap` folder in the freshly
-`.bootstrap` folder in the freshly checked out repositories!
-They might have
+checked out repositories!
+They might have dependencies too, if they do, those
-dependencies too, if they do, those dependencies are added to the source
+dependencies are added and also fetched.
-repositories dependencies.

-Everything you need should be present at this time. so **mulle-bootstrap** will
+Everything should now be in place so **mulle-bootstrap** that can now build the
-now build a **Debug** and a **Release** version for each library, and place
-the headers and the produced libraries into  the "./dependencies" folder.
+dependencies with **cmake**.
+It will place the headers and the produced libraries

-Your Xcode project can be optionally massaged by
-**mulle-bootstrap xcode add** to have the "./dependencies" folder in its
-search paths.
+into the `dependencies` folder.

 ## Commands for a project user